iNZightVIT/Lite/README.md

 Recent Updates (Most to least recent):
 ----------------------------------------
-- [Import dataset] Now is able to read excel, sas, spss and stata file
 - [visualize] Add various new plot types
 - [R code history] now, we have code history for ggplot, Import dataset, Example dataset, and some panels under manipulate variables